Metaswitch/clearwater-readthedocs/docs/IBCF.md

 A default route set can be configured by having an entry where the domain is set to `"*"`.
 This will be used by the BGCF if it is trying to route based on the the domain and there's no explicit match for the domain in the configuration, or if it is trying to route based on a telephone number and there's no explicit match for the number in the configuration.

-After making a change to this file you should run `cw-upload_bgcf_json` to ensure the change is synchronized to other Sprout nodes on your system (including nodes added in the future).
+After making a change to this file you should run `sudo cw-upload_bgcf_json` to ensure the change is synchronized to other Sprout nodes on your system (including nodes added in the future).